 lowa counties rely heavily on many important programs administered through the lowa Department of Natural Resources (DNR), the lowa Department of Agriculture and Land Stewardship (IDALS), and other state conservation agencies.
 In recent years, drastic cuts to the DNR have led to decreases in staff and are impacting services such as: administration of grant programs that directly and indirectly affect counties; some shared staffing projects with counties; partnership projects with conservation boards for land management; AmeriCorps volunteer services projects; and more.
 In addition, maintenance and upgrades of state parks and facilities is in jeopardy.
 These important attractions contribute to economic activity in many counties, and in some rural counties may be a major economic driver.
 Per capita state spending on parks and conservation programs now is at or near the bottom in the nation.
-ISAC supports state efforts to maintain or increase funding to the lowa DNR.
+ISAC supports state efforts to maintain or increase funding to the Iowa DNR and against the diversion of current program funding such as from REAP for other DNR services.